 Hypothyroidism means that the thyroid gland does not produce enough of the thyroid hormone, which plays an important role in the way the body runs.

-In children with congenital hypothyroidism, meaning they are born with the disorder, severe physical and mental developmental delays can occur if the condition is not identified and treated.
-Even older children may fail to grow properly if hypothyroidism is not treated.
+Children with congenital hypothyroidism are born with inadequate thyroid hormone function due to one of several disorders.
+Severe physical and mental developmental delays can occur if the congenital hypothyroidism is not identified and treated in a timely matter.
+Older children may fail to grow properly if hypothyroidism is not treated.

-Congenital hypothyroidism occurs in about one in 3,500 to 4,000 live births and is about two times more common in girls than boys.
-Newborn screenings, recommended by the American Academy of Pediatrics, can lead to earlier treatment and reduce the risk for developmental delay.
+Congenital hypothyroidism occurs in approximately one in 2,000 to 4,000 live term births.
+Newborn screenings promote earlier treatment and reduce the risk for developmental delay.

 These are possible causes of hypothyroidism in children: